openmicroanalysis/openmicroanalysis-website/event.rst

 Microscopy and Microanalysis 2015 meeting in Portland
 -----------------------------------------------------

-A 2nd meeting about the openmicroanalysis project will be held in Portland during the `M&M 2015 <http://www.microscopy.org/MandM/2015/>`_.
+A 2nd meeting about the openmicroanalysis project was in Portland during the `M&M 2015 <http://www.microscopy.org/MandM/2015/>`_.

-Tuesday, August 4, 4:00 - 5:00 PM, in Room B118

 European Microbeam Analysis Workshop 2015 in Portoroz
 -----------------------------------------------------